Ultimate Report on People Who Visited Every Country in the World

 In any case, these travellers are legitimated by other organisations or the media.
 Some have made big claims about their travels that have garnered them global publicity.
 Therefore, they do earn their place in our UN Masters list overall.

 Finally, we must note that we have a huge number of travellers who are almost there.
-80 people that we know of – and here we are certainly missing many! – are less than 7 countries away from 193.
-Of these, more than 20 are only missing one country.
+More than 100 people that we know of – and here we are certainly missing many! – are less than 7 countries away from 193.
+Of these, more than 45 are only missing one country (24 of which still missing North Korea).

 The Final Verdict